Student Employment Procedures UPPS No. 07.07.03

 06. TIME REPORTS AND PAY DISTRIBUTION

 06.01 Record Keeping Procedures

-The account manager will train student employees on timekeeping procedures to comply with one of the processes listed below.
+The department head will train student employees on timekeeping procedures to comply with one of the processes listed below.
 The student must submit hours worked according to the schedule outlined in the Payroll and Tax Compliance Office memorandum distributed prior to September 1 of each year.
 Departments are required to have their work-study students enter their time per hour so time worked can be tracked appropriately for audit and compliance purposes.

 a.
-The student may enter time via the HR Timekeeping System for approval by the immediate supervisor.
+The student may enter time via the SAP Portal Employee Self-Service site for approval by the immediate supervisor.
 Entries are “saved and released” at the end of each work week.
 Supervisors are responsible for approving time entries to meet the published deadlines from the Payroll and Tax Compliance Office.

 b.
-The student may record time on a Semi-Monthly Time Report signed by the employee and immediate supervisor, and entered into the HR Timekeeping System by the departmental time administrator.
-Current time report forms are available on the HR website.
+The student may record time on a Semi-Monthly Time Report signed by the employee and immediate supervisor, and entered into the Human Resources Timekeeping System by the departmental time administrator.
 The time administrator must complete entry by the Payroll and Tax Compliance Office’s published deadlines.

 06.02 Pay Distribution